 If you are looking for a team communication app, you should definitely take a look at Chanty – a simple yet powerful team chat and a single notification center.

-We are building our tool with love, passion, and our customers in mind.
-It is designed to save your time and increase your team’s productivity.
-Feel free to book a demo with our team to experience all the benefits of the Chanty team chat:)
+We’re creating Chanty with love, passion, and attention to users’ feedback.
+If you’re ready to level up your team’s communication game, feel free to book a demo with our team to explore all the benefits of Chanty team chat. 😊

-This article was originally written in November, 2022.
+This article was originally written in November 2022 and updated in May 2025.

 Add comment